guizoxxv/laravel-multi-size-image/README.md

 You can also disable optimization by setting `optimize` to `false` in the `config/multiSizeImage.php` file.

-**2.6.
-Delete original**
+#### 2.6.
+Delete original

 The default behavior is to delete the original image after processing if the resized files names don't match the original's (changed name or path).
-If you choose to keep it set set `keep_original_file` to `true` in the `config/multiSizeImage.php` file.
+If you choose to keep it, set `keep_original_file` to `true` in the `config/multiSizeImage.php` file.

-**3. Render**
+### 3. Render

 Render the image file according to the screen size.

-> Remenber to provide a fallback in case the image name does not have a suffix.
+> Remember to provide a fallback in case the image name does not have a suffix.